marco-luzzara/prin/README.md

 ATLAS_PORT=21000
 ```

+Add the file `task-dispatcher/docker-registry-token.txt` containing the auth token (with no new line) of the Docker registry hosting the `task-base` image.
+The auth token for the registry can be found in `~/.docker/config.json`.

 **Note:** if you want to change a credential, search (and replace) it in the entire repo because, for example, the `HIVE_METASTORE_DATABASE_PASSWORD` is created in the `postgres/init/hive-metastore-init.sql` script.

 Create the infrastructure with: